IRBLReproduction/FaultExpSuites/README.md

 FaultExpSuits is a set of collections which includes bug reports and scripts preparing resources for Fault Localization experiment.
 This documents explains this repository, what we include and how to use this data.

-### Directory Structure
-This is the top-level directory of FaultExpSuits.
-The directory structure is as follows:
- - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator, AmaLgam, Locus and more.
-We revised the source codes to output result with same format.
-    * releases: The executable files and environment settings for each techniques get together here.
- - **analysis**: The execution result of previous techniques which is refind for scripts in forlder "scripts > analysis".

- - **scripts**: Python scripts to prepare resources for Fault Localization, to execute previous techniques and to organize the results.
- - **packing.sh**: Shell script to pack resource data per each subject.
- - **unpacking.sh**: Shell script to unpack resource data per each subject.

 ### Subjects ( Bug and Source Code Repository )
 We used the 5 old subjects and the 46 new subjects in the below table.
 The subjects classified into 6 groups to manage them (The Previous group is old subjects).